DAnuraag/Dhakshin/README.md

 | **Data transfer** | Short-range, high-reliability radio or wired link across the docked interface | Far faster and lower-power than sending the whole profile over satellite; CRC/retransmit; resumable |
 | **Recharging** | Wet-rated connector or inductive (contactless) charging link fed by the glider's battery | Charge control and temperature monitoring managed by both vehicles' embedded software |

-> 📝 **Design note — managing the surface window.** A conventional Argo float spends only a short
+> 📝 **Design note — managing the surface window.** A conventional Gambhira spends only a short
 > time at the surface transmitting.
 A docked recharge needs a longer, planned surface interval.
 > The mission design accounts for this: **profiles are transferred in the first minutes**,
 > charging proceeds to a **safe target charge (not necessarily 100 %)** over the following